antonnell/ZARNetwork/README.md

 The easiest way to install Xcode is via the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.

 - Testing your React Native Installation
-  Use the React Native command line interface to generate a new React Native project called “FantomPay”, then run react-native run-ios inside the newly created folder.
+  Use the React Native command line interface to generate a new React Native project called “ZARNetwork”, then run react-native run-ios inside the newly created folder.

 ```
-$react-native init FantomPay
+$react-native init ZARNetwork
-$cd FantomPay
+$cd ZARNetwork
 $react-native run-ios
 ```